aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/cells-formatting/conditional-formatting/apply-conditional-formatting-in-worksheets/_index.md

 {{% alert color="primary" %}}

 This article shows how to apply conditional formatting to cells in a worksheet with the Aspose.Cells API.
-Hopefully, it will gives you some insight so you can use these options in your own scenarios.
+Hopefully, it will give you some insight so you can use this functionality in your own scenarios.

 Aspose.Cells offers great flexibility for solutions and provides outstanding speed, efficiency and reliability to meet specific business application requirements.
 Aspose.Cells benefits from years of research, design and careful tuning.